 There may be a little pain straight after the procedure, but that should fade fairly quickly.
 A routine of brushing and flossing is all that is required to look after your treated tooth.

 In the past, root canal treatments were painful and became the punchline of many jokes. ('I would rather have a root canal than…!').
 These days, with modern anaesthesia and the latest endodontic technology, a root canal procedure is virtually pain-free.
 The fear of the treatment is often much worse than the treatment and dental work itself.

 An alternative to root canal therapy is tooth extraction and replacement of the tooth with either a bridge, an implant, or dentures.
 However, it is always preferable to keep your natural tooth rather than replace it with a false tooth.
 The other advantage of root canal treatment is that the cost of a root canal it is usually cheaper than other dental procedures.

 How long does a root canal treatment last?

 After your treatment, the tooth will feel just like normal.
-It may seem strange that a tooth without a pulp can be functional and look normal but, happily, that is the case.
-A treated tooth can last a lifetime but that is dependent on an effective and frequent oral hygiene regimen, and regular visits to the dentist – at least twice a year.
+It may seem strange that a tooth without pulp can be functional and look normal but, happily, that is the case.
+A treated tooth can last a lifetime but that is dependent on an active and frequent oral hygiene regimen, and regular visits to the dentist – at least twice a year.